Backup Types by Driver

 Under the extent-based mode, Portworx compares contiguous ranges of blocks, called extents, to determine the difference between the local snapshot and the previously uploaded cloud snapshot.

 Portworx uses this metadata to calculate the difference between snapshots for upload and does not need to store previous snapshots for comparison.
-As Portworx reduces the footprint of the locally stored cloud snapshot data significantly.
+Portworx reduces the footprint of the locally stored cloud snapshot data significantly.
 However, Portworx must also upload this metadata to the cloud alongside the cloud snap data, resulting in slightly larger uploads.

 While taking extent-based snapshots, Portworx performs the following tasks: